jupyter/enhancement-proposals/jupyter-server/jupyter-server.md

 ## Problem

-There are now multiple frontends that talk to the backend services provided by the notebook server: the legacy Notebook, the dashboards, JupyterLab, standalone widgets and more.
-The configuration of legacy notebook and the backend server are tightly coupled.
+There are now multiple frontends that talk to the backend services provided by the notebook server: the classic Notebook, the dashboards, nteract, JupyterLab, standalone widgets and more.
+The configuration of classic notebook and the backend server are tightly coupled.
 As a consequence, the other applications are forced to load the legacy notebook to use the backend server.

 ## Proposed Enhancement